-With its long-term programme in Africa, Midem’s objective is to accelerate this transition by creating bridges between the black continent and international territories.
-This initiative aims to foster bilateral exchanges between national and international music executives and sectors in order to facilitate the structuring and professionalization of the African market.
+With its long-term programme for Africa, Midem hopes to accelerate this transition by creating bridges between the continent and the rest of the world.
+This initiative aims to foster bilateral exchanges between national and international music executives and sectors in order to facilitate the structuring and professionalisation of the African market.

-The African Music Forum consist in a series of conferences, workshops and showcases attended by more than 400 industry professionals representing labels, streaming platforms, publishers, artists, politicians, media, and institutions.
+The African Music Forum consists of a series of conferences, workshops and showcases attended by more than 400 industry professionals including labels, streaming platforms, publishers, artists, politicians, media, and official institutions.
 The objective is to support the structuring and internationalisation of the African music industry, encouraging business development and new talent discovery.

 African Music Forum 2018 & 2019

-- Build a frame to facilitate significant exchanges
+- Offer the right setting to facilitate significant exchanges

-- Bring together the main key players of music around common issues
+- Bring together music’s key players to discuss common issues

 - Share knowledge and professional training

-- Give the opportunity for local artists to present their work to industry professionals
+- Give local artists the opportunity to present their work to industry professionals

 - Facilitate exchanges and international networking to develop business and creativity

-Collect relevant information about the African music business by attending to the daily thematic conferences and panels organized by industry professionals.
+Collect relevant information about the African music business by attending daily thematic conferences and panels hosted by industry professionals.

-Interact with African and international key players of the music industry through debates and discussions.
-You can access to various brainstorming sessions and training workshops during the programme.
+Interact with key African and international music industry players through debates and discussions.
+You can also attend various brainstorming sessions and training workshops during the programme.

-Discover on-stage performances of talented African artists.
-Midem spotlights promising perfomers during unique shows.
+Enjoy performances by talented African artists.
+Midem spotlights promising performers during unique shows.

 2019 Midem African Forum Ambassadors